 When Sarty chooses the law, he emerges as an individual.
 His father takes the rest of the family and leaves Sarty all alone.
 Under the law, people are individuals–and these individuals are supposed to be treated equally before the law.
 Family origin means nothing.

 Richard Rodriguez framed this issue in terms a distinction between the private individual and the public individual.
 The pubic individual, for Rodriguez, is a face in the crowd, while the private individual has intimate bonds with other people.
 So we can say that Sarty Snopes becomes an public individual when he betrays his father.
 But if you look at a character like Michael Corleone in The Godfather trilogy, he chooses his family, or private individuality over a law-abiding public individuality.

 But the point of the Faulkner example is that this is not simply a case of moral progress or the advance of democracy or anything like that.
 The issue is that function systems such as law undermine the traditional family or tribal structure as it had existed for thousands of years.
 Functional differentiation overrules segmentary differentiation when these two forms of differentiation come into conflict.
 This is why for example, children have recourse to laws against child abuse and neglect.
 Parents can lose custody of their children, as well as be imprisoned, if the legal system says so.
 Laws against domestic partner abuse, divorce laws, etc., are other examples of this social change.

-In Faulkner, the tension between segmentation is related to technologies such as the railroad and automobile.
+In Faulkner, the tension between segmentation and functional differentiation is related to technologies such as the railroad and automobile.
 One was no longer fixed in the place of one’s birth.
 It’s interesting that Faulkner’s great-grandfather–the prototype for John Sartoris–was a railroad entrepreneur.
 The railroad made time more relevant than space, as they ran on tight schedules and effectively erased long distances.
-Quentin Compton travels to and from Harvard by train, and he kills himself at Harvard.
+Quentin Compson travels to and from Harvard by train, and he kills himself at Harvard.